James Franco Sued By Former Students For Alleged Sexual Exploitation And Fraud

 Actor James Franco has been named in a lawsuit that alleges he and two other men ran an acting school that sexually exploited female students.
 The complaint was filed Thursday in Los Angeles Superior Court.
 The plaintiffs are two former students of the now-closed school, which was called Studio 4.

 Franco was nominated for an Oscar and won a Golden Globe for his performance in 127 Hours; he won a Golden Globe for The Disaster Artist.
-He also taught acting at the collegiate level, in addition to at Studio 4.
+He also taught acting at the collegiate level, in addition to teaching at Studio 4.

+In response to a request from NPR, James Franco's attorney, Michael Plonsker, issued this statement denying the allegations:

+"This is not the first time that these claims have been made and they have already been debunked.
+We have not had an opportunity to review the ill-informed Complaint in depth since it was leaked to the press before it was filed and our client has yet to even be served.
+James will not only fully defend himself, but will also seek damages from the plaintiffs and their attorneys for filing this scurrilous publicity seeking lawsuit."

 When he opened Studio 4 in 2014, Sarah Tither-Kaplan was one of its first students.
 Franco taught a class called Sex Scenes.
 According to the complaint, students had to audition for the class — and pay an extra $750 for it — but Tither-Kaplan says she was thrilled to be selected.